karlseguin/the-little-mongodb-book/en/mongodb.markdown

 	db.unicorns.find().explain()

-The output tells us that a `BasicCursor` was used (which means non-indexed), 12 objects were scanned, how long it took, what index, if any was used as well as a few other pieces of useful information.
+The output tells us that a `BasicCursor` was used (which means non-indexed), that 12 objects were scanned, how long it took, what index, if any was used as well as a few other pieces of useful information.

 If we change our query to use an index, we'll see that a `BtreeCursor` was used, as well as the index used to fulfill the request: